TandonDevOps/IndraABM/capital/origin_of_money/paper.md

 Starting from the basic idea that a commodity should be traded by its owner in exchange for another more useful to him, Menger looks back to an
-"uncoined state.“ Menger seeks to discover the causes behind the emergence of a good as money.
+"uncoined state.“ (REF????)
+Menger seeks to discover the causes behind the emergence of a good as money.

 A naive view of barter is that an agent will only seek